03aar/03aar/README.md

 - 👋 Hi, I’m Aaron K
-- 👀 I’m interested in Cybersecuirity
+- 👀 I’m an Autodiadtic Programmer
-- 🌱 I’m currently learning
+- 🌱 I Learn New Things
-- 💞️ I’m looking for nothing
 - 📫 How to reach me mtaaron03@gmail.com

 <!---